Category Pages Not Indexed: Causes + Fix

 You finished a site reorganization, split 200 articles across 10 categories, and generated a /category/xxx/ page for each.
-Weeks later, all 10 category pages are stuck at “Crawled — currently not indexed” while the articles themselves index fine.
+Weeks later, all 10 category pages are stuck in Search Console’s Page indexing report under “Crawled - currently not indexed” while the articles themselves index fine.

 Symptoms

-• Category page in sitemap but stays “Crawled — currently not indexed”
+• Category page is in your sitemap but stays at “Crawled - currently not indexed” in Page indexing

-• Category page is only a heading and a list of article cards
+• The category page is only a heading plus a list of article cards

 • Other parts of the site (article bodies) index normally